baroko82/habit_tracker/README.md

    Remove a Habit
    Delete a Category
 ```
 You then get a promt to enter the necessary information for the habit, namely it's name, it's periodicity and it's category.
+For the category you will get the option to use an exsiting category or a new one.

 #### 2. Remove Habit
 With this selection, a list of all stored habits will be display and you can easily navigate with the arrow keys to select the one you want to delete and press enter.